-Our expert trained installers can do most hatch replacements within a day or less and without too much fuss or inconvenience to you and your home.
+Our expertly trained installers can do most hatch replacements within a day or less, without too much fuss or inconvenience to you and your home.

-Cut away the wrong thing and it could weaken your ceiling and may collapse if walked upon.
-If you are not a 5 star DIYer I wouldn't tackle this job yourself, let the experts do it.
+Cut away the wrong thing and it could weaken your ceiling, which may then collapse if walked upon.
+If you are not a 5 star DIYer, I wouldn't tackle this job yourself, let the experts do it.

-I can understand this feeling its what I call the PSS (Pushy Salesman Syndrome), normally related to dodgy double glazing salesmen, quite a lot of people in the past have been put under pressure by a pushy salesman or heard of the likes on TV shows like Cowboy Builders and Watch Dog.
+I can understand this feeling; it's what I call the PSS (Pushy Salesman Syndrome).
+Normally related to dodgy double glazing salesmen and the like.
+Quite a lot of people in the past have been put under pressure by a pushy salesman, or heard of the likes on TV shows like Cowboy Builders and Watch Dog.

-To remedy this I always reassure my potential customers that I do not employ salesmen or use a pushy forceful manner to sell my products and services because my products and services really do sell themselves.
-I do all the Northwest surveys and quotes and I tell customers that I am here to give advice and to listen to their requirements and try my best to fulfil them within their budget.
-In 95 percent of cases we can give the customer what they want within the budget they have.
-Sometimes people want more but simply cannot afford to commit to it, so I am always happy to lower the storage area square metres to a size that they can afford.
+To remedy this, I always reassure my potential customers that I do not employ salesmen or use a pushy forceful manner to sell my products and services, because my products and services really do sell themselves.
+I cover all the NorthWest surveys and quotes, and I tell customers that I am here to give advice and to listen to their requirements and try my best to fulfil them within their budget.
+In 95 percent of cases, we can give the customer what they want within the budget they have.
+Sometimes people want more but simply cannot afford to commit to it, so I am always happy to lower the storage area (square metres) to a size that they can afford.

 It surprises me when I am told how unprofessional other companies are that have already been to quote, if they have turned up at all.
 They say thank you for turning up (always a good start if you really want work) and they say its good that we really do give actual quotes on a proper headed pad, not a piece of scrap paper or cigarette packet.
-One person said they had to use their camera phone to take a picture of the prices they scribbled by some company they had done on the back of a receipt from a builders merchant.
-They also say we look professional, sign written vans, uniforms and all our credentials check out and the websites we run are very informative.
+One person said they had to use their camera phone to take a picture of the prices that were scribbled on the back of a receipt from a builders merchant.
+They also say we look professional, with our sign written vans, uniforms and all our credentials check out and the websites we run are all very informative.

-We invest a lot in to our business and staff, regular training, health and safety, product courses and making sure we confirm to regulations as a business.
-Doing things right cost money which some companies refuse to spend, eventually they will fail to succeed.
+We invest a lot in to our business and staff, with regular training, health and safety, product courses and making sure we conform to regulations as a business.
+Doing things right cost money, which some companies refuse to spend.
+Eventually they will fail to succeed.

-I have been asked to reduce my prices on occasions as it may have been a little over budget, but I have had to refuse on the basis that the quality and quantity of materials I used is far superior to other companies and the only way we can reduce our prices is to cut corners and sacrifice something to do so.
-I will never cut corners just to compete for a few quid, it simply isnt worth it, Id rather lose the job that be caught on cowboy builders.
+I have been asked to reduce my prices on occasions, as it may have been a little over budget, but I have had to refuse.
+Purely on the basis that the quality and quantity of materials I use is far superior to other companies, and the only way we can reduce our prices is to cut corners and sacrifice something to do so.
+I will never cut corners just to compete for a few quid, it simply isn't worth it.
+I'd rather lose the job than be caught on Cowboy Builders!